Management Dissertation Topics

 Research Aim: The research will investigate the effect of ESNS on knowledge management processes and organisational learning.
-The research will use knowledge creation and knowledge sharing to play the mediating role in analysing the proposed relationship.
+The research will use knowledge creation and sharing to play the mediating role in analysing the proposed relationship.
 The proposed study will use empirical research methods.

 Research Aim: The research paper will use a systematic literature review technique for the proposed study.
 The research will review the last twenty years of knowledge management literature to assess the presence of bias in explaining knowledge integration over research by exploring knowledge differentiation processes.

 Research Aim: The purpose of this research will be to investigate the plausible relationship between knowledge management systems, open innovation, knowledge management capacity, and innovation capacity in firms.
 The research will be conducted using empirical techniques to draw reliable conclusions.

 Research Aim: The research will develop a model to test the possibility of a relationship between strategic knowledge management (SKM) processes and organisation performance compared between multinational companies and their subsidiaries.
 The research will also analyse the impact of relational context on knowledge creation and transfer.